A Response to Ben Carson's Creation vs. Evolution Video

 A single system which is composed of several interacting parts that contribute to the basic function, and where the removal of any one of the parts causes the system to effectively cease functioning.

 The idea is supposed to be that if the system can't function properly without each of those individual parts, then there's no way that system could have evolved through conventional evolutionary means.
 But every example I've ever seen of irreducible complexity fails in one of three ways.
 First, the system may not actually require every single component to function.
-It may function better with all the current components in place, but versions of the system without certain components would still be functional.
+It may function better with all the current components in place, but versions of the system without certain components would still be functional (see the eye below).
 The second way is in ignoring the way evolution co-opts certain features for new functions.
 Perhaps if you remove certain components of a system, it may not perform it's current function, but it might instead perform a different function, providing an evolutionary path for that system to emerge.
 The third is biological 'scaffolds'.
 Think about an arch.
 If you take away any piece of the arch, it would fall.
 But we know that arches weren't constructed instantaneously.
 Builders put up scaffolding, build the arch around the scaffolding, then take the scaffolding down.
 The evolutionary development of certain organs could have done something similar, with features that existed in our ancestors, but have since been lost.
 The Wikipedia link given above includes several examples of so-called Irreducible Complexity that turn out in fact to be reducible.
 One of the most touted examples, the bacterial flagellum, is discussed in this article by Ken Miller, The Flagellum Unspun: The Collapse of "Irreducible Complexity" (by the way, Miller is a practicing Catholic who accepts and studies evolution).

 It is interesting to see Carson using the kidneys, since the embryonic development of kidneys in humans provides yet another piece of evidence of our evolutionary history.
 This is discussed in the article, Evidence for evolution: development of our kidneys.
 Although the phrase, 'ontogeny recapitulates phylogeny', has been shown to be too simplistic, embryology still reveals patterns that point strongly to common descent.
 As far as kidneys go, humans actually grow three sets of kidneys during development.
 The first, the pronephric kidney, is functionally useless in humans.
 It does nothing, and is reabsorbed back into the embryo.
 The second is the mesonephric kidney, which actually does filter wastes from the blood, excreting the waste through mesonephric ducts.
 However, it gets replaced after a few weeks by metanephric kidneys, which also filter wastes from the blood, but excrete that waste through tubes called ureters.
 The thing is, each of the three kidneys is homologous to kidneys in other organisms.
 The pronephric kidney is homologous to that of lampreys and hagfish.
 The mesonephric kidney is homologous to that of fish and amphibians.
 And the metanephric kidney is homologous to that of reptiles, birds, and, unsurprisingly, mammals.